usama-469/inhouse-localization/README.md

-# In-house localization — a ceiling that tells you where you are
+# In-house localization: a ceiling that tells you where you are

 A camera pointed straight up reads a grid of printed codes taped to the ceiling, and works out exactly where it is standing on the floor below.
 No satellites, no WiFi